 - 1.7 Local authorities are under a Duty to Co-operate with each other on strategic matters such as housing, economic growth, transport and infrastructure provision which have cross-boundary implications.
 In South Hampshire, there is a long history of cross-boundary working between local authorities and their strategic partners.
 The Council has been a founding member of the Partnership for South Hampshire (PfSH).
-The PfSH includes twelve local authorities and closely collaborates with local economic stakeholders, the Environment Agency, Natural England and Homes England. - 1.8 In June 2016, the South Hampshire Spatial Position Statement was published.
-It sets out development targets for each Council to 2034.
-In relation to infrastructure, the Spatial Position Statement specifically considered how sustainable transport can encourage a modal shift in the sub-region and considers the aggregate impact of new development on utilities infrastructure. - 1.9 On 6 December 2023, the PfSH Joint Committee approved the content of a new Spatial Position Statement which replaces the 2016 Spatial Position Statement.
+The PfSH includes twelve local authorities and closely collaborates with local economic stakeholders, the Environment Agency, Natural England and Homes England. - 1.8 On 6 December 2023, the PfSH Joint Committee approved the content of a new Spatial Position Statement which replaces the 2016 Spatial Position Statement.
 The latest Spatial Position Statement informs the Council's Draft Local Plan.
 The new Spatial Position Statement covers the provision of housing and employment across the sub-region up to 2036.
 However, given the lead in times for larger sites, it is likely that the key strategic sites that deliver throughout the sub-region will continue to deliver new development well beyond 2036.
 The Spatial Position Statement therefore provides an overall vision and strategic direction for new development that can be considered up to 2050.
 The Statement also sets outs the PfSH approach to infrastructure, the environment, green infrastructure, and other planning matters.
 The Statement takes the approach of prioritising locations for development which utilise public transport and active travel.
-The Statement and underlying evidence base can be found online: www.push.gov.uk/work/our-meetings/joint-committee/
+The Statement and underlying evidence base can be found online: www.push.gov.uk/work/planning-and-infrastructure/